CFBCWorks/Independence40SKN/_items/SKN_IN11.md

 ## About this Item

-"Silence my Heart is Speaking”, published by Ink Water Press in Oregon USA, is a book or poems with a focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.
+"_Silence my Heart is Speaking_”, published by Ink Water Press in Oregon USA, is a book or poems with a focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.
 It is regarded as uniquely Caribbean and specifically Kittitian.